Can AI scale without Work Architecture? Tasks come first

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-Still think skills are the key to future-proofing your workforce?
+Still think capabilities are the key to future-ready workforce design.
 Think again.

-In the rush to reskill and automate, most companies miss a critical piece.
+In the rush to build new capabilities and automate, most companies miss a critical piece.
 The actual work.

 Here's why task-level thinking is the missing link in workforce strategy.
 And how you stay ahead as AI reshapes what really gets done.

-Take a skill like "Python" or "negotiation."
+Take a capability like "Python" or "negotiation."
 On its own, it doesn't tell you what someone can actually do.

-Skills only become useful when tied to tasks.
+Capabilities only become useful when tied to tasks.
 Like writing a script to automate reporting.
 Or negotiating supplier terms.
-Without that context, a skill is just a label.
+Without that context, a capability is just a label.

 2. Work happens at the task level

-People don't come to work and say, "I'm going to use my problem-solving skill today."
+People don't come to work and say, "I'm going to use my problem-solving capability today."

 They complete tasks that require problem-solving.
-Work doesn't happen at the job title or skills level.
+Work doesn't happen at the job title or capability level.
 It happens through actions, tasks, and subtasks.

-That's why skills-only approaches can't capture how work really gets done.
+That's why capability-only approaches can't capture how work really gets done.

-AI isn't replacing entire roles or skill sets.
+AI isn't replacing entire roles or capability sets.
 It's automating individual tasks.

 If you don't understand work at the task level, you can't see where AI fits.
 Or how to prepare your people for what's next.